Basecamp’s Hey Email Service with Apple Mail (for free?)

 The reason Hey’s email service caught my attention is that Basecamp specifically calls out Apple (among the other big email providers).
-I was a bit surprised when I read their Top 20 features of Hey.
+I was a bit surprised when I read Hey’s Top 20 features.

 The Hey Email service was started by long-time internet developers Jason Fried, a co-founder of project planning software Basecamp.
 He and his business partner, David Heinemeier Hansson (frequently referred to as DHH) have been in the news lately for some rather loud missteps about how they handled some workplace controversies.
 That’s not the point of this article; running a business is hard.
 The reason they get noticed is because they’ve written loudly themselves for many years on the “proper” way to do business, remote work, and other initiatives.
 They have contributed some good things to the conversation and, for such a small company, have a rather broad reach.

 However, when I saw that they started a new company called “Hey” and that their main premise, much like Slack’s, is that “Email is broken” and that, of course, they were the latest ones to claim they had a fix for it (for your hard-earned dollars, of course), I started following their new service closely.

 To be fair, a few features are unique to Hey.
 But are they worth $100/year?

 The only way I can support Hey’s concept is for those who don’t understand email and never will.
 (This article is for them if they want to be in more control their email, and not spend $1,000 over the next 10 years.